 What are EU AI Act deployer obligations?
 The set of obligations binding the natural or legal person using a high-risk AI system under their own authority.
 The deployer is distinct from the provider (who placed the model on the market) and is bound by Article 26 in particular.

 What is the deployer's penalty exposure?
 Up to EUR 15 million or 3 percent of total worldwide annual turnover, whichever is higher, for breach of deployer obligations under Article 26.
+These are maximum ceilings under Article 99; actual penalties are not automatic and depend on the specific infringement, the enforcement decision and the final legal text.

 Article 26(2) — human oversight.
 The obligation is to assign human oversight to natural persons with the necessary competence, training, authority and support.
 The named human reviewer is a personnel act, not a technical one. aiegis provides the infrastructure: the IT Violation Centre queue, the named-reviewer column in the violation_actions table, and the L14 Confidence Scoring gate that triggers human-review routing.
 The deployer assigns the personnel and documents the assignment in the organisational risk register.